Data Protection Statement

 Changes to this privacy notice

 We keep our privacy notice under regular review.
-This privacy notice was last updated on 26 April 2018.
+This privacy notice was last updated on 09 July 2019.

 How to contact us

-7 Brick Knoll Park, St Albans, Hertfordshire.
-AL1 5UG
+The Vineyard Church St Albans, 7 Brick Knoll Park, St Albans, Hertfordshire AL1 5UG